LtMtrunG/OOP_Final-Project/doc/README.txt

 	appeared in the demostation video, but it had been removed in real application.
 	- Some features were not completed such as "Remember me" and "Forget Password?" due to the limit of tools and time.
-	- Throughout the project, all members in the team did not familiar with github so used teams as the main mean of sharing and uploading code.
-We only uploaded the project to github when it entered the final stage.
+	- Throughout the project, all members in the team were not familiar with GitHub so used teams as the main mean of sharing and uploading code.
+We only uploaded the project to GitGub when it entered the final stage.

 Peer Evaluation: